Common Mental Health Concerns

 College health experts have estimated that as many as 70 percent of all women on campus have body-image issues significant enough to disrupt their day-to-day lives--ranging from obsessing about weight to actual bingeing and purging.
-As our population as a whole has become more concerned with weight control, younger and younger children, both male and female, have adopted restrictive eating patterns.
+As our population as a whole has become more concerned with weight control, younger and younger children, all genders, have adopted restrictive eating patterns.
 What may begin as abnormal behaviors towards food, eating, weight control, and body image--usually during adolescence--may develop into anorexia, bulimia, binge eating, or other forms of disordered eating.
 Self-starvation, binge behaviors, and other extreme behaviors can result in mood changes, stress, and health problems.
 As mentioned above, these behaviors often interfere with daily functioning in areas such as academics and relationships.

 The following are some common signs which could indicate the presence of an eating disorder:

 - restriction of calories

 - eating alone or in secret

 - vigorous or compulsive exercise

 - loss of menses (amenorrhea)